 Other disordered eating behaviors include compulsive overeating, over-exercise, night eating syndrome, orthorexia and pregorexia.
 There are also a number of unnamed disorders classified as other specified feeding or eating disorder (OSFED).

-Elements offers exceptional treatment for eating disorders at our Tennessee treatment center and our Scottsdale, Arizona treatment center.
+Elements offers exceptional treatment for eating disorders at our Tennessee treatment center.
 Some of the goals of eating disorder treatment are to:

 We help clients develop a healthy mind, body, spirit balance and skills that will promote lifelong recovery.